 The within-laboratory repeatability was evaluated by two operators using an 8-member panel.
-The panel contained IDH1 mutation negative blood and bone marrow aspirate specimens spiked with R132C or R132G positive cell lines targeting a 6% mutation level.
+The panel contained IDH1 mutation negative blood and bone marrow aspirate specimens as well as blood and bone marrow aspirate specimens spiked with R132C or R132G positive cell lines targeting a 6% mutation level.
 Positive mutations were chosen such that the panel contained a representative mutation amplified by each of the two master mixes.
-Each operator tested the panel using 2 lots of grouped reagents-2 lots of Abbott mSample Preparation System{DNA}, Abbott RealTime IDH1 Amplification Reagent Kits, and Abbott RealTime IDH1 Control Kits-for 4 runs per lot over 4 days.
+Each operator tested the panel using 2 lots of grouped reagents-2 lots of Abbott mSample Preparation System_DNA, Abbott RealTime IDH1 Amplification Reagent Kits, and Abbott RealTime IDH1 Control Kits-for 4 runs per lot over 4 days.
 Each run consisted of 2 replicates for each panel member for a total of 32 replicates per panel member (16 replicates per lot).
 Testing was conducted using 2 m2000rt instruments.
 Each reagent lot was assigned to its own instrument.